MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

     - **Paravirtualization**.
 Indicates that the GPU has the partitioned driver capability installed but SR-IOV on the server isn't enabled.

     - **Not assignable**.
-Indicates that the GPU is not assignable because it's an older PCI-style device or switch port.
+Indicates that the GPU isn't assignable because it's an older PCI-style device or switch port.

         :::image type="content" source="./media/partition-gpu/gpu-tab.png" alt-text="Screenshot of the GPUs tab showing the inventory of the servers and their installed GPU devices." lightbox="./media/partition-gpu/gpu-tab.png" :::